jungai/nx-from-scratch/README.md

 ## Problems (currently)

-- when use `nx affected` and no proj have change which mean no build asset it make pipeline fail because no output(dist) folder
+- when use `nx affected` and no proj have change which mean no build asset it make pipeline failed -> maybe solve by versioning

 ## Adding capabilities to your workspace